jpetazzo/jpetazzo.github.io/_posts/2024-02-23-archlinux-luks-tpm-secureboot-install.markdown

 Since I had to reinstall that system multiple times in the span of a few weeks, I decided to clean up my notes, improve the process a bit (e.g. automate partition creation, store LUKS keys in TPM, enable SecureBoot) and turn that into a blog post in case it's useful to others.
 The commands are presented in such a way that if you're connecting to the machine over SSH, you can copy-paste 90% of them without having to tweak too many things, and it then takes about 10 minutes from end-to-end to get everything up and running.

 Disclaimer: there is nothing special or original about this install process.
 Most of the information has been gleaned from the Archlinux wiki, in particular the [Installation Guide][archinstallguide].
-If you're interested by the SecureBoot + TPM2 + LUKS bits, I found [this Rogue AI blog post][rogueai] and [that blog post my Morten Linderud][mkinitcpio] to be very helpful too.
+If you're interested by the SecureBoot + TPM2 + LUKS bits, the following resources have been very helpful:
+- [Rogue AI blog post][rogueai]
+- [Morten Linderud blog post][mkinitcpio]
+- [Lennart Poettering blog post][unlockluks]

 ## Preparation